loggi/pglog-processor/README.md

 # pglogger
-Fetch PostgreSQL logs from RDS and feeds them to Graphite
+Fetch PostgreSQL logs from RDS and feeds them to Graphite and Elasticsearch